dhaval-changani/local-rag/README.md

 # local-rag
-Retrieval Augmented Generation running on a local modal
+Retrieval Augmented Generation running on a local model